‘Football Manager 2023’ review: parking the bus

 Fans of those strategy titlesshouldn’t write this off, though.
 Football Manager is an engine for creating anecdotes, and it’s nearly impossible not to get sucked into this weird alternate world of football, until you’re the pub bore telling people about your 2040 Champions League run, with a series of players that don’t even exist in the real world.
 Still, they’ll feel real to you, and isn’t that the point?

-Football Manager 2023 launches on November 8 for PC, mobile, PS4 and Xbox.
-PS5 and Nintendo Switch versions are planned for a later date.
+Football Manager 2023 launches on November 8 for PC, mobile, Nintendo Switch, and Xbox.
+A PS5 version is planned for a later date.
 This review was played on PC.

 Verdict